legendarycode3/mastering-javaScript-course/README.md

 	(iii) So the DOM combines JS & HTML together, it gives javascript full control of the webpage. <br/>

 	NOTE:  </br>
+	When we get a value from the DOM, the value will be a ‘string’.

 	✔️ Processes  To JavaScript (problem solving) <br/>
 	a)Figure out what steps we need (algorithm). <br/>